GoodMem

 • Text content you can read/edit? → Use originalContent

-• Binary file or need to upload a file? → Use originalContentB64 (base64-encode the file first)
+• Binary file and using JSON? → Use originalContentB64 (base64-encode the file first)

 Comparison Examples

-Here are both methods with identical chunking configuration to show the only difference:
+Here are all three methods with identical chunking configuration to show the only difference:

 Plain Text Document: